Wolf management

 When will we know if these actions are helping?

-What about other factors affecting caribou—such as habitat disturbance?
+What about other factors affecting Caribou—such as habitat disturbance?

 There are multiple pressures affecting caribou populations, some of which we have little control over—including weather, disease and food availability.
 The Bathurst and Bluenose-East barren-ground caribou herds have declined significantly in recent years, despite sustained efforts to reduce harvest pressure and promote herd recovery.
+The Bluenose-West herd has remained stable at low levels for a number of years.

 While habitat disturbance from development is a major cause of decline in many southern caribou populations (e.g. boreal caribou and southern mountain caribou in B.C.), the ranges of most barren-ground caribou in the NWT have little to no human-caused disturbance.
 Still, the same downward trends or low population levels are being seen across the north.